-SDHC served 73 students via the provision of housing subsidies during Fiscal Year 2021.
+SDHC served 98 students via the provision of housing subsidies during Fiscal Year 2022.
 With an SDHC-provided budget of \$600,000 committed to the program, Guardian Scholars selected a housing solution of their choice, including both on-campus and off-campus housing, but excluding Greek housing.
 Since the subsidy program requires a Housing Quality Standards inspection during the unit approval process, students were also ensured a decent, safe, and sanitary living situation.

-In Fiscal Year 2021, SDSU remained consistent the amount of resources leveraged during the reporting year.
+In Fiscal Year 2022, SDHC also increased the amount of resources leveraged during the reporting year.
 SDSU provided the following leverage:

-- SDSU housing contribution of \$922,520

-- Scholarship funding of \$247,812
+- SDSU housing contribution of \$915,105.12 - Scholarship funding of \$465,225

-- Provision of supportive services totaling \$30,750
+Provision of supportive services totaling \$39,490.50

-As indicated in the matrix below, the final leverage amount totaled \$1,201,082 with 73 percent of the leverage expended on rental assistance contributions.
+As indicated in the matrix below, the final leverage amount totaled \$1,419,820.12 with 64 percent of the leverage expended on rental assistance contributions.

-A notable outcome of the program includes a 78% reduction of student loans from a baseline number of \$254,121 in academic year 2015/2016 to only \$54,666 in academic year 2020/2021.
+A notable outcome of the program includes the reduction of student loans from a baseline number of \$254,121 in academic year 2015/2016 to only \$9,388 in academic year 2021/2022.
 The reduction is strictly due to the rental assistance provided via the program.